sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Problem Solving

 **Today's Progress:** Continuing to work on CS50.
 Submitted "caesar.c", a Program that encrypts messages using Caesar’s cipher.
 Started the second problem on this Pset2.

+### Day 10: September 1, 2018
+#### :mortar_board: Problem Solving

+**Today's Progress:** Completed the second problem of Pset2, a program that encrypts messages using the "Vigenère cipher".
+Now onto the hardest one of the bunch...